Meet ‘The Snowasaurus,’ on display until it melts - NewsBreak

 Meet ‘The Snowasaurus,’ on display until it melts

 METAMORA, Ill.
-(WMBD) — One Metamora man took playing in the snow to a whole new level.
+(WMBD) — One Metamora, Illinois man took playing in the snow to a whole new level.

 “Since we got that big snow there a week or two ago, I thought, I haven’t done a snow creature there for a while,” Schrepfer said.